smjim/csv_geodata_filter/README.md

 # csv geodata filter

 	- filters geodata stored in csv filetypes by their haversine distance from a given coordinate
+	- edit coords, radius, datafile in script and run

 ## possible future expansions: